pathtofile/etw_watcher/README.md

 It will also create a tag, which depending on your settings means you'll also get an email when changes happen.

 # Setup:
+Steps to create your own Project that uses GitHub Actions:
 ## 1. Clone this repository
 Once cloned, delete `output\providers.txt`